Security-Card-Game/seccardgamecli/README.md

 Be aware, this is a CLI and need to be run in a terminal.
 It will create a config file and clone the cards into a folder.

-We alreday have an [open issue](https://github.com/Security-Card-Game/seccardgamecli/issues/61) to remove the init step which may open the venue to have a binary which opens the UI direclty when double clicked.
+We already have an [open issue](https://github.com/Security-Card-Game/seccardgamecli/issues/61) to remove the init step which may open the venue to have a binary which opens the UI directly when double clicked.
 Oh, and if you happen to run into overflow errors when creating a game, pick less cards.
 We have also an [open issue](https://github.com/Security-Card-Game/seccardgamecli/issues/60) to fix this.

 On the left side panel you can enter the resources you will gain every turn and also start a new turn with the `Draw card` button.
 Also, your available resources are displayed there.
 To pay